-This chapter explains the research methodology that was used to achieve the study objectives.
-It explains the study designs, study area, population of study, sampling techniques, data collection instruments and data analysis processes and management.
+This chapter explained the research methodology that will be used to achieve the study objectives.
+It explained the study designs, study area, population of study, sampling techniques, data collection instruments and data analysis processes and management.

 3.1 Study Design